 The issue #138 shown here was published March 1952 with original Carl Barks cover art titled “House Snowed In.”
 Carl Bark’s also has an original 10 page story inside “Statuesque Spendthrifts” where Uncle Scrooge and the Maharajah of Howduyustan compete to see who can build the biggest statue of Cornelius Coot, the founder of Duckburg.

-In addition to being Carl Barks art, #140 below is known as being the 1st appearance of Gryro Gearloose, just the 2nd Barks Uncle Scrooge cover and 3rd Uncle Scrooge cover ever.
+In addition to being Carl Barks art, #140 is known as being the 1st appearance of Gryro Gearloose, just the 2nd Barks Uncle Scrooge cover and 3rd Uncle Scrooge cover ever.
+The cover on #26 titled Tramples bugs with football” is by Disney artist Carl Buettner.